naraen/Experiments/sudokuSolver/README.md

 **set value**  *cellIdx* = *value*

-Sets the value of the cell identified by cellIdx to the value provided.
-The state of the grid before setting the cell, to enable a future rewind.
+Sets the value of the cell identified by cellIdx to the specified value.
+The state of the grid before modification is saved, to enable future rewind.
 Applies eliminate strategy after setting the value.

 ```
   E.g. set value 23 = 7